An Ergonomic, Customizable Soft Robotic Glove toward Personalized Hand Rehabilitation: Introduction

-To address these limitations, we present a dual-action fabric-based soft robotic glove with patient-specific actuators conforming to individual hand geometry and finger joint dimensions.
-Building on the symmetrical-chamber actuator architecture from our prior work~\cite{chen2026_GPAs}, which adopts a concave outer surface upon inflation to maximize finger contact area and improve wearing comfort, the key contribution of this work is its extension into a fully dual-action system supporting active flexion, extension, and thumb abduction within a single lightweight fabric-based device (90 g glove), fabricated via CNC heat sealing to match individual joint angles.
-We characterized actuator force and moment output, evaluated complete glove grasping performance, conducted a preliminary study with healthy subjects to quantify muscle activity reduction during assisted object manipulation, and carried out a pilot feasibility study with individuals with cervical SCI to assess functional task performance.
+To address these challenges, we present an ergonomic, customizable fabric-based soft robotic glove for hand rehabilitation.
+Each actuator is formed from two symmetric chambers and a bottom constraint layer, shaped by CNC heat sealing, and this single design provides two properties at once: the symmetric chambers inflate into a concave contact surface that conforms to the convex finger dorsum, increasing contact area and comfort; and the CNC-defined chamber profile sets the inflated bending angle, allowing each actuator to be tailored to a wearer's individual joint angles.
+These actuators are assembled into a single lightweight (90~g) all-fabric glove providing active flexion, extension, and thumb abduction across all five digits.
+We characterized actuator moment and force output, evaluated whole-glove grasping performance, conducted a preliminary surface electromyography (sEMG) study with healthy subjects to quantify muscle-activity reduction during assisted manipulation, and carried out a pilot feasibility study in individuals with cervical SCI, providing validation across the device, healthy-subject, and clinical levels.